51Degrees/device-detection-php-onpremise/readme.md

 ## Examples

+Before running the examples, the configuration for the native module MUST be added to the php.ini file.
+See [Configuration](#configuration).

 To run the examples, you will need PHP and composer installed.
 Once these are available, install the dependencies required by the examples.
 Navigate to the repository root and execute: